steierj/Recipes/README.md

 # Recipes
-A collections of my cooking recipes
+A collection of my cooking recipes